 Service Bus Relayed Messaging

 This section contains information and guidance about the relayed messaging pattern supported by Microsoft Azure Service Bus.
-Service Bus enables two applications to communicate securely regardless of where they may be located.
 At the highest conceptual level, using Service Bus requires:

 One client application that either possesses a SAS key or is trusted by the Access Control service to send and receive messages (typically requests and responses but also event notifications) at a Service Bus endpoint.

 There is only one difference between the two web service applications: the first web service possesses a SAS key or is trusted by Access Control to create an endpoint—that is, an address, or Uniform Resource Indicator (URI)—with Service Bus.
 For more information about endpoints and addresses and how they are used in Windows Communication Foundation (WCF) and Service Bus, see Specifying an Endpoint Address.
 The second web application (the client), however, cannot create, affect, or manage the registered Service Bus endpoint; instead, it possesses a SAS key or is trusted by Access Control to interact with endpoints that are already registered.

 Typically, the former type of application is referred to as a service (instead of client or calling application), because without a controlling or managing web service, Service Bus would have no endpoints with which other web-enabled applications can communicate.
 Web applications that interact with a pre-existing Service Bus endpoint are conventionally referred to as web service client applications, because they consume the features available at a registered Service Bus endpoint.